FarmBot-Docs/farmbot-genesis/v1.7/extras/mods/tool-spec.md

 ---
 title: "Tool Spec"
 slug: "tool-spec"
+description: "Design and build your own tools for FarmBot"
 ---

 Want to design and make your own tools for FarmBot?
 Follow these instructions to ensure compatibility with the universal tool mount (UTM), a toolbay, and your FarmBot's electronics.